mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 graphics and adopt a different appearance (although its shape remains the same).
-Changing the hull colour or adding a stored graphic can be done by anyone with access to the ship’s computer.
+Changing the hull colour or adding a stored graphic can be done by anyone with access to the ship's computer.
 Creating a complex colour scheme from scratch requires the talents of a skilled artist.
 Some young nobles try to outdo one another by changing the schemes daily or hiring artists to create the most complex scenes imaginable.
-Some

-pirates have made use of this system to simulate visual hull damage and lure other ships in with a Signal GK distress call.
+Some pirates have made use of this system to simulate visual hull damage and lure other ships in with a Signal GK distress call.
 However, most ship owners use it for advertising.
 The projectors are small enough that they